UCL/ba-ebdp-toolkit/data_loading.md

 There are several potential EU boundaries datasets:

 - [2018 Urban Clusters](https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/population-distribution-demography/clusters) - The 2018 urban clusters dataset is 1x1km raster based and broadly reflects the 2006 UMZ vector extents.
 These are [described as](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Territorial_typologies#Typologies) consisting of 1km2 grid cells with at least 300 people and a contiguous population of 5,000.
-The high density clusters are [described as](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Territorial_typologies#Typologies) contiguous 1km2 cells with at least 1,500 residents per km2 and consisting of clusters with at least 50,000 people.
+The high density clusters are [described as](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Territorial_typologies#Typologies) contiguous 1km2 cells with at least 1,500 residents per km2 and consisting of cumulative urban clusters with at least 50,000 people.
 - [2006 UMZ vector](https://www.eea.europa.eu/en/datahub/datahubitem-view/6e5d9b0d-a448-4c73-b008-bdd98a3cf214) - 2006 UMZ is vector based and broadly reflects the urban clusters dataset but with a greater resolution.
+It is not being used due to being ~17yrs old.
 - [2012 UMZ](https://www.eea.europa.eu/en/datahub/datahubitem-view/bf175d04-8441-4ed2-b089-9636ecf19353) - 2012 UMZ datasets are clipped to administrative regions and therefore not useful for defining urban extents.

 Of these, the raster 2018 high density clusters is used